canmom/canmom.github.io/fiction/undefinedbehaviour.md

 "Bevy fork.
 But there's a ton of custom stuff, yeah."

-"Ah, yeah.
-That's good for all these NPCs.
-I know it's placeholder assets, but someone's done some really nice work on the NPC movement."
+"Ah, that takes me back!
+Good for all these NPCs.
+I know it's placeholder assets, but someone's done some really nice work on the movement."

 "About that..."
 Yeong-Mi said.